kylel/kylel.github.io/index.md

 }
 ```

 Every C program has a main function.
 It is called _main_ can take arguments (In our case it doesnt.
 It just takes _void_ which is C for nothing) and it returns an integer to the operating system.
-You can write what you want this function to do in between the _{}_ and this normally ends with a return staetment.
+You can write what you want this function to do in between the _{}_ and this normally ends with a return statement.
 The OS will run your program as a process and save the return value in errorlevel.